Dutch adventurer finishes three-year electric car journey in Australia

-Dutch adventurer Wiebe Wakker on his electric car journey from the Netherlands to Australia, in Iran
+Dutch adventurer Wiebe Wakker finishes his three-year electric car journey from the Netherlands to Australia, in Sydney

 By Will Ziebell